Carrere Records: British record market

 Claude Carrere decided to move into the British record market after the success of La Belle Époque single "Black Is Black", released in the United Kingdom through EMI, which reached number 2 in the UK Singles Chart.
 He appointed Freddie Cannon Managing Director (at that time, he was Commercial A&R Director at EMI Records UK) to head up his Carrere UK label.
 Cannon opened the Carrere offices at Hansa Records UK in June 1978 and signed a South African group named Clout.
 Carrere' UK's first release was Clout's single "Substitute", which went to number 2 in the UK Singles Chart in 1978.
 Cannon and A&R Manager Peter Hinton signed power pop band the Incredible Kidda Band and followed this in 1979 with the NWOBHM band Saxon.
 Cannon renamed the group "Saxon", since he could not work with their original name "Son of a Bitch".
 Saxon released their eponymous debut album the following year and stayed with the label until 1984.
 In 1981, Cannon signed Australian rock bands The Church and Rose Tattoo, and Don Dokken from the US.
 The label released also the final album by The Buggles, 1981's Adventures in Modern Recording, which was distributed in the United States through Columbia Records.
 Debbie Bonham also signed to Carrere and released her critically acclaimed album For You and the Moon in 1984.
 Cannon, working with Carrere Italy's Managing Director Luigi Arduino and Claude Carrere, signed Italian singer Raf and secured the rights for the worldwide distribution of his hit single "Self Control" in 1984.
 In the same year, Peter Hinton left the company.

 In 1985, Carrere released "Move Closer", the only ballad from the label's Disco Queen Phyllis Nelson, and this number 1 song became the label's biggest selling single of all time in the UK.
 It is featured in over 300 compilations around the world.
-The same year, Carrere released Nana Mouskouri " Only You " that went to number 2 in the British charts and they released on the sub-label Stars Only Gloria Gaynor's single "My Love Is Music", produced by Didier Marouani.
+The same year, Carrere released Nana Mouskouri's "Only You" that went to number 2 in the British charts, and they released on the sub-label Stars Only Gloria Gaynor's single "My Love Is Music", produced by Didier Marouani.